 How Does This Problem Arise?

-Keep in mind that your business needs to violate all three of the preceding rules to have your corporate veil pierced and therefore lose your limited liability protection.
+This isn’t “one and done” though.
+Your business needs to violate all three of the preceding rules to have your corporate veil pierced and therefore lose your limited liability protection.

 How Can I Maintain My Limited Liability Status?